19 Fun things to do in Faro Portugal

 It is an important resting place for migratory birds traveling between Africa and Europe and you can see so many different species all year round.

-A popular and easy hike is the Ludo Trail, which takes you through Ria Formosa Natural Park where you have the chance to see large groups of flamingos among other interesting bird species.
+The Ludo Trail is an easy and popular hike that takes you through Ria Formosa Natural Park where you have the chance to see large groups of flamingos among other interesting bird species.

 People-watch at one of the busy squares